 6. Improves muscle tone and strength

-Many yoga asanas have a profound effect on your upper body strength, such as the downward and upward dog, whilst the plank focuses on your core.
+Many asanas have a profound effect on your upper body strength, such as the downward and upward dog, whilst the plank focuses on your core.
 Likewise, standing poses strengthen your upper leg muscles and lower back.
 Essentially any pose will strengthen an area of the body if it is practised in the right way, without putting too much stress on specific muscle groups.

 7. Benefits breathing and lowers blood pressure